Datatruck — a new operating system for logistics: how a startup with Uzbek roots is transforming the U.S. market

 Our objective is to establish Datatruck as a leading platform in the freight transportation sector and to evolve it into the first U.S.-built Uzbek “unicorn” startup.

-By "unicorn," we refer to a technology company valued at more than $1 billion—a rare and significant milestone achieved by only a small percentage of startups globally.
-For us, this is not solely about valuation; it also signifies acknowledgment that we have developed a genuinely sought-after product with a viable business model.
+By “unicorn,” we refer to a technology company valued at more than $1 billion—a rare and significant milestone achieved by only a limited number of startups globally.
+For us, this signifies not just a valuation, but also an acknowledgment that we have developed a genuinely sought-after product with a viable business model.
 We aim to demonstrate that a startup with Uzbek origins can effectively compete in the world’s largest market and motivate the upcoming generation of entrepreneurs in Uzbekistan.